TechGeek01/BackDrop/README.md

 ![BackDrop UI](https://raw.githubusercontent.com/TechGeek01/BackDrop/master/docs/img/showcase.png)

+## Installation
+If you're not running a precompiled version of the source code, you can run the Python directly.
+All packages can be installed by passing the associated requirements.txt file to `pip`.

+*BackDrop uses tkinter for the GUI frontend.
+If you're on Linux, this isn't included with Python and will need to be installed separately.*

 ## Usage
 BackDrop was intended for use with Unraid, or another NAS solution.
 My setup involves network shares, since I don't have room to just pop extra drives into the server, they're docked with a USB adapter in Windows, and encrypted so that data is inaccessible without my encryption key.
 My setup involves a "root share" where all of the shares I have in Unraid are accessible as subfolders on one network drive.